mark-mcdermott/drivetracks-wip-nuxt3/README.md

 #### AWS S3 Bucket
 - in searchbar at top, enter `s3` and select S3
 - Create Bucket
-  - for Bucket Name, something like `app-bucket-development` (below when you click Create Bucket, it may tell you this bucket already exists and you will have to make it more unique)
+  - for Bucket Name, enter something like `app-s3-bucket-development` (below when you click Create Bucket, it may tell you this bucket already exists and you will have to make it more unique.
+Regardless, add this to your `s3-creds.txt` file on your desktop - you'll need it later)
   - under Object Ownership, click ACLs Enabled
   - under Block Public Access settings
-    - uncheck `Block All Public Access`
+    - uncheck the first option, `Block All Public Access`
-    - check `Block public access to buckets and objects granted through new public bucket or access point policies`
-    - check `Block public and cross-account access to buckets and objects through any public bucket or access point policies`
+    - check the last two options, `Block public access to buckets and objects granted through new public bucket or access point policies` and `Block public and cross-account access to buckets and objects through any public bucket or access point policies`
   - check `I acknowledge that the current settings might result in this bucket and the objects within becoming public.`
   - scroll to bottom and click Create Bucket (if nothing happens, scroll up and look for red error messages)
-- click the name of the bucket you just created -> then click the Permissions tab towards the top
+- under General Purpose Buckets, click the name of the bucket you just created -> then click the Permissions tab towards the top
-  - under Bucket Policy, add this:
+  - in the Bucket Policy section, click Edit (to the right of "Bucket Policy")
+  - copy/paste the boilerplate json bucket policy in the next line below this into the text editor area under Policy.
+  - here is the boilerplate json bucket policy:
 ```
 {
     "Version": "2012-10-17",